suneel0101/lesson-plan/README.md

 ## Objectives
 - use csv library to read in data
 - use pure Python techniques to extract insights about the data
+- start getting acquainted with the Pandas library

 ### Exercises